Online (DEL-MEM) Curriculum & Courses

 - Core courses -- 12 credits (required)

-- Master’s project directly related to the student’s current employment -- 4 credits (required)
+- Master’s project directly related to the student’s current employment or a Capstone in Environmental Leadership -- 4 credits (required)

 Core Courses (required)